frederik-ai/ai-garden/content/Natural Language Processing/Word Embeddings.md

 NNs work with vectorized input data.
 They do not understand language.
 This is why we somehow have to vectorize our characters of a word or our words of a sentence.

-The idea for this is the following: First, we convert our word into a one-hot vector.
+The idea for this is the following: First, we convert our sentene into a one-hot vector.
 Whereas the length of the vector corresponds to the size of our vocabulary (i.e. all characters or words that our model can receive).
 Embeddings then convert this one-hot vector to a vector of n dimensions.
 The embedding layer consists of a matrix which yields a different output vector for each element of our vocabulary.

 In the following example we have a one-hot vector which we multiply with the matrix of our embedding layer.
 $$